-If a claimant reaches age 25 while participating in the following parts of the Youth Offer, they will have the option to continue with support from the Youth Hub and youth employability coach.
+If a claimant reaches age 25 while participating in the Youth Offer, they will have the option to continue with support from the Youth Hub and youth employability coach.

-They can remain placed with the Youth Hub until 6 months have passed since the original referral.
-Claimants can also choose to return to Jobcentre Plus and receive support from a work coach in the normal manner.
+The claimant can remain placed with the Youth Hub until 6 months have passed since the original referral.
+They can also choose to return to Jobcentre Plus and receive support from a work coach in the normal manner.

-For information on what happens when a claimant reaches age 25 during the Youth Employment Programme see: Youth Employment Programme.
+For information on what happens when a claimant reaches age 25 during the Youth Employment Programme, see Youth Employment Programme.

-Moving between labour market regimes
+Moving between Labour Market regimes

-See Youth Employment Programme_to find out how moving between regimes may impact a claimant's participation in the programme.
+See Youth Employment Programme\to find out how moving between regimes may impact on a claimant's participation in the programme.